Prerequisites

 Linux

-Having some idea about basic concepts in Linux can be helpful, not only for the course “Programming for Bioinformatics” but also for other courses and tasks.
+Having some idea about basic concepts in Linux can be helpful.

 Here is the link to the course of Prof. Fostier: https://github.ugent.be/jfostier/DP.